 And what kind of weekend should be without a cocktail or two, am I right?

 I have you covered, folks.
 This Rose Gin Cocktail is a perfect summer delight that will not disappoint you.
+So, let’s dive into it!

-Rose Gin Cocktail
+Why You’ll Love This Rose Gin Cocktail

-Ingredients You’ll Need
+Ingredients You’ll Need for Rose Gin Cocktail

-- Rose Syrup or Rose Petal Jam – adds sweetness and flavour.
+- Rose Syrup or Rose Petal Jam (syrup only) – adds sweetness and flavour.
 If fresh rose petals are not available to make this syrup, dried roses could be an option, although they tend to be less fragrant.
 And if you don’t have dried rose petals either, you can make a simple sugar syrup infused with a few drops of rose water (not essence).

 More Rose-Infused Cocktails